clevelandhighschoolcs/p8mawpup-annahothai/README.md

 Enough blah blah, here's the instruction on how to install it
-1. Install Beautifulsoup via pip: easy_install pip
+1. Install Beautifulsoup via pip:

+- easy_install pip
-pip install beautifulsoup4
+- pip install beautifulsoup4

-2. Install the Requests library pip install requests
+2. Install the Requests library

+- pip install requests

 3. Download and run the TWD4.py

 4. A status read "In Stock" or otherwise and the date and time should appear on the screen

 5. I also made the results print out as a text file so that you can see the comparison.
-Find an out.txt file on your computer and you should see the availibility status and the date printed on simple notepad file.
+Search for an "out.txt" file on your computer and you should see the availibility status and the date printed on simple notepad file.